saitejkuralla/Semaphore/README.md

     semaphore.Release();
 }
 ```
-:sparkles: <b>Real world scenario:</b> A bank with multiple ATMs can use a semaphore to limit the number of customers accessing the ATMs at the same time.
-This helps to ensure that the ATMs are not overloaded and that all customers have a fair chance to access them.
-By using semaphores, the bank can easily adjust the maximum number of customers allowed to use the ATMs simultaneously, depending on the time of day, day of the week, or other factors that may affect the customer traffic.
+:sparkles: <b>Scenario: To limit number of customers  who can access the ATM machines at a time</b> <br>
+* The program uses a Semaphore object to control access to the ATMs, allowing a maximum of three customers to use them at a time.
+* Here how it works:
+  1. The program creates ten threads, each representing a customer, and assigns them to use the ATMs.
+The Semaphore object ensures that no more than three customers can access the ATMs simultaneously, by using its `WaitOne()` and `Release()` methods to acquire and release slots.
+  2. When a customer thread starts, it tries to acquire a slot from the Semaphore object by calling `WaitOne()`.
+If all three slots are already taken, the thread will wait until one becomes available.
+Once the slot is acquired, the thread will simulate the customer using the ATM by sleeping for two seconds, and then release the slot by calling `Release()`.
+  3. The program ensures that all customer threads finish using the ATMs before it terminates, by calling the `Join()` method on each thread.
+Finally, the program outputs a message indicating that all customers have finished using the ATMs, and waits for user input before exiting.

 ### SemaphoreSlim class :vertical_traffic_light:

 * SemaphoreSlim is a lightweight alternative to Semaphore class with less overhead
 * It allows a limited number of threads to enter a critical section simultaneously
-* WaitAsync method blocks a thread until the semaphore's count becomes greater than zero
+* `WaitAsync` method blocks a thread until the semaphore's count becomes greater than zero
-* Release method increments the semaphore's count and wakes up one blocked thread
+* `Release` method increments the semaphore's count and wakes up one blocked thread
 * It is useful for limiting the number of concurrent operations, such as limiting the number of database connections or HTTP requests
 * It helps avoid deadlocks that can occur when multiple threads are waiting for each other to release a resource.